 At Lord & Heinlein we highly recommend obtaining an attorney for any investigative interview in Minnesota.
 This interview has been requested by your professional licensing board in order to gather more information from you regarding the complaint they have received.
 It is wise to retain a professional license defense attorney who can speak with the investigator before the interview to find out more about what the interview will be about.
 Then, your attorney can help prepare you for the interview and accompany you at the interview.
 The interview will be recorded and will become a permanent part of the record regarding the investigation against your professional license.
 It is advisable to retain an attorney before giving any information to your licensing Board in Minnesota.

-I just received Allegations and I do not have much time to respond.
-Can I get an extension?
+I have received allegations but do not have much time to respond.
+Can I request an extension?

 I just received Allegations from my licensing Board.
 Should I inform my employer about the Allegations?

 It is important to understand that during this phase of an investigation by your Board the matter is confidential and you are under no obligation to inform your employer about the allegations against you.
 The only people who will learn about your Allegations at this phase of the investigation are the Board and those who reported you to the Board.
 There may be some instances where you may wish to discuss the allegations with your employer.
 However, you should always seek advice from an experienced license defense attorney regarding whether or not you should inform your employer about the allegations against you.

 Can I get a copy of the Board’s file or the original complaint against me?
 Can I find out who filed the complaint?